3 September, 2014

 Another brand that has gotten fairly decent reviews (I haven’t used it myself, just passing on the good word I’ve heard) is the OXO Good Grips Scale.
 One of these has a removable readout so the bowl is on the scale and the entire front end can be pulled out so it isn’t hidden by the bowl.
 These puppies start at about $24 US.

-If you happen to be in the market for a higher end scale, I can do no wrong recommending the My Weigh KD7000 or My Weigh KD8000.
-These two sister scales have features that will make most pro bakers pretty happy.
+If you happen to be able to invest a little more for a higher end scale, I can do no wrong recommending the My Weigh KD7000 or My Weigh KD8000.
+These two sister scales have features that will make most pro bakers pretty happy and home bakers practically ecstatic.
 Now I’ll grant that bakers in heavy production setting may A) not have a say in the scales used by their shop or B) want something more robust and possibly larger but in even a small professional or expert hobby baker setting, these are quite fine scales.
-The KD8000 happens to be the scale I now get to use at work and it was also one of the scales used at baking school.
+The KD8000 my personal scale of choice and the one I now own.

-These scales have a selectable Auto Shut off of 2 or 5 minutes or disabling the shut off completely.
+These My Weigh scales have a selectable Auto Shut off of 2 or 5 minutes or disabling the shut off completely; I use the 5 minute shut off as this gives me plenty of time between additions, even if 85% of the time its’s more than I need.
 They also offer a backlit display option which I’ve found makes reading the scale much easier, no matter what angle you are from the display.
 They also offer a Hold function so you can lock the weight at a certain point and add more stuff without changing it or keep the Auto Off function from setting in while you go do something else for a bit.
 The KD8000 also has the bonus of offering a nifty percentage function so you can, for example, add all your flour, hit % then add the remainder of the ingredients based on your Baker’s Percentages without needing to calculate the actual gram weights.
-These scales use 3 AA batteries and can also use an AC adapter.
+These scales use three AA batteries and can also use an optional AC adapter.

-In the US, they can be had for around $30 and $50 (give or take), respectively.
+In the US, scales sell for around $30 and $50 (give or take), respectively.
 And that is still within even a small hobby baker’s possible budget.

 As with the home scales, I do not suggest that the My Weigh scales here are THE epitome of pro scales; there are other My Weigh scales and plenty of other scale manufacturers I haven’t had the pleasure to examine.
-But this scale is certainly one I’d go out and buy were I in need of a new scale at some point.
+But this scale is certainly one I recommend wholeheartedly.

 Got a recommendation for a different scale?
 I (and probably other readers) would love to hear what scale you’ve used and found pretty darn awesome!
 Pop your comment below and share!